(Updated 11/30/24)

 - Current balance

-- Payment history (on-time payments, missed payments, etc.)
+- Payment history (on-time or missed payments)

 - Account status (open, closed, or delinquent)